Drive the North Coast 500

-With lockdown measures already easing up – and set to ease up even more in the coming weeks and months – we are turning our attention to the North Coast 500 (or NC500) route, Scotland’s answer to the USA’s Route 66.
+With lockdown measures easing up, we’re turning our attention to the North Coast 500 (or NC500) route, Scotland’s answer to the USA’s Route 66.

 What is North Coast 500?

-NC500 is a stunning 830-kilometre scenic route around the north coast of Scotland.
-It starts and ends at Inverness Castle and showcases many of the Highlands’ features.
+The NC500 is a stunning 830-kilometre scenic route around the north coast of Scotland.
+It starts and ends at Inverness Castle, showcasing many of the Highlands’ hidden treasures.

-Inaugurated in 2015, this route takes you up to John O’Groats and back down again.
-The concept for the NC500 route was launched by the Tourism Project board of the North Highland Initiative, which sought to boost tourism and local economies.
+Inaugurated in 2015, the North Coast 500 takes you up to the UK’s northernmost point, Dunnet Head.
+The concept for the route was launched by the Tourism Project board of the North Highland Initiative, which sought to boost tourism and local economies.

-What can you expect to find during your trip?
+What can you expect to see/find on your road trip?

-The Scottish Highlands have many hidden gems that you will love discovering, so take your time to see everything.
-It’s impossible to talk about all the wonderful sights and locations in detail, so here are some that you don’t want to miss out on.
+The Scottish Highlands has many hidden gems that you will love discovering, so take your time to see everything.
+It’s impossible to talk about all the beautiful sights and locations in detail, so here are some that you don’t want to miss out on.

-Because you start out in Inverness, what better chance to go to Loch Ness than when you’re travelling the route?
-This large and deep freshwater loch has a surface area of 56 square kilometres and is famous around the world for its connection with Nessie; many people flock there to try and see the monster, which was first brought to attention in 1933.
+If you decide to start the NC500 in Inverness, what better chance to visit Loch Ness?
+This large and deep freshwater loch has a surface area of 56 square kilometres and is famous worldwide for its connection with Nessie; many people flock there to try and see the monster, which was first brought to attention in 1933.

 Thomas Telford Bridge at Invermoriston is also a recommended stop.
 It was built by Scottish engineer Thomas Telford, who designed many of the country’s infrastructure, such as bridges, harbours and tunnels.
 This particular bridge was completed in 1813, crosses the river Moriston and attracts many visitors every year.

 You will love Wester Ross, a county characterised by impressive landscapes, striking mountains, beautiful hill lochs and stunning beaches.
 The county is known for its staggering beauty and scenic spots, such as Loch Maree, Glen Docherty and the Bealach na Bà (a winding single track road that takes you up through the mountains of the Applecross peninsula).

 In 2016, Wester Ross became a Biosphere Reserve.
 Other beautiful locations you will want to visit include Liathach, a mountain in the Torridon Hills that stands at 1,055 metres.

-A little bit off route is the Black Isle Peninsula, well known for great food and beers, for biking and to spot dolphins.
+A little bit off route is the Black Isle Peninsula, well known for great food and beers, biking and spotting dolphins.
 You can also hike through the woodlands near the town of Rosemarkie to find the stunning waterfalls at Fairy Glen.

 Sutherland has many things to see and do, both on and off the beaten track.
 This region offers gorgeous sights of the sea, unspoilt nature, historic sites and picturesque harbours.
-You’ll just love the white sandy beach of Balnakeil Bay, where you can take a moment to breathe in the scent of the sea.
+You’ll just love the white sandy beach of Balnakeil Bay, where you can take a moment to breathe in the sea air.

 You’ll also find many other points of interest, like Cairn Liath, a fantastic example of a broch, a type of fortification that only exists in Scotland.
 The RSPB Scotland Forsinard Flows Nature Reserve is another unmissable spot with its many peat bogs, mountains and wildlife.
 The beautiful Dunrobin Castle, a stately home in Sutherland, should also be part of your NC500 adventure.

-Caithness, on the eastern part of the NC500, has many archaeological remnants, stunning coastline feature and colonies of sea birds.
+On the eastern part of the NC500, Caithness has many archaeological remnants, stunning coastline features and colonies of sea birds.
 Castle Sinclair Girnigoe is a unique-looking ruin perched on cliff edges, with ongoing work trying to save it from coastal erosion.
 It dates back to the 15th century and is a sight to be seen.